RacimoLab/it-docs/servers.md

-Users have access to two main clusters, the willerslev cluster, shared with members of the broader GeoGenetics group, and the (newer) racimo cluster, whose access is restricted to member's of Fernando's group.
+Users have access to two main clusters, the willerslev cluster, shared with members of the broader GeoGenetics group, and the (newer) racimo cluster, whose access is restricted to members of Fernando's group.
 These two clusters are accessed differently, and do not share filesystems in general (e.g. `$HOME` folders are shared within nodes of a cluster, but not shared *between* the two clusters).
 For new projects that don't